921 W. Camelback Road, Phoenix AZ 85013

 - Voyager Language: This comprehensive literacy curriculum is an intensive mastery-based language arts intervention that targets the needs of non-readers, struggling readers and English learners.
 It accelerates them to grade-level proficiency by utilizing a sequential, cumulative, skill-based instructional format that addresses all learning styles.

 - Lindamood-Bell Learning Process: The development of reading skills is very important for students to make the transition toward success in the real world.
-Desert Heights Academy utilizes the Seeing Stars, Symbol Imagery for Fluency, Orthography, Sight Words, and Spelling as well as the Visualizing and Verbalizing for Language Comprehension and Thinking programs.
+Sierra School utilizes the Seeing Stars, Symbol Imagery for Fluency, Orthography, Sight Words, and Spelling as well as the Visualizing and Verbalizing for Language Comprehension and Thinking programs.

 Desert Alternatives is an alternative education program serving students in Kindergarten through 8th grade.
 Students are referred to Desert Alternatives due to disruptive behavioral problems in their home school classrooms.
 Desert Alternatives provides a highly structured, positive learning environment for students to strengthen their academics and improve their behavior.

 Staff consists of certified teachers and instructional assistants who are effective in providing both academic instruction and positive behavior management.
 Students receive excellent academic programming (small work groups are regularly used) along with an evidenced based positive behavior management model to assist with their behavior (Productive Conflict and CPI models).